nanmi/yolov7-pose/README.md

 # About License

-For the 3rd-party module and Deepstream, you need to follow their license
+For the 3rd-party module and TensorRT, you need to follow their license

 For the part I wrote, you can do anything you want